kingfadzi/cockpit/ARB_DASHBOARD_BACKEND_SPEC.md

    - What is the release timeline?
    - Can we deploy incrementally (applications endpoint first, metrics later)?
    - Is there a staging environment for frontend testing?

+5. **Data Consistency:**
+   - How often are domain risk aggregations recalculated?
+   - Are aggregations real-time or eventual consistency?
+   - How should we handle stale data scenarios?

 ---